carter2099/dsa.rb/README.md

 # dsa.rb
 A test suite to practice implementations of core algorithms in ruby.

+## Objective
+Cement ability to implement core algorithms through repetion.

+This test suite is not like LeetCode.
+In fact, it's more of a prerequsite to LeetCode.

+The test cases are not exhaustive in the spirit of checking for runtime performance, scalability, etc. Implementations are generalized, so that through practice using this tool, the user can avoid having to think about the algorithmic pattern, and focus on the application to the problem at hand.

 ## Usage
 1. `chmod +x dsa.rb` to make dsa.rb executable
 2. `dsa.rb init` to create empty files in imps/